Want to have your current system fixed? Visit our service page.

 Call 604 GOOD GUY (604 466 3489) for more information or to schedule a free quote on a furnace installation.
 Or use our online schedule quote form.

-You can see a Lennox EL296V and SLP98 in operation at our showroom at 12981 80th Ave in Surrey.
+You can see a Lennox EL296V and SLP98 in operation in our showroom at 12981 80th Ave in Surrey.